sonic-net/SONiC/doc/qos/mpls_tc_to_tc_map.md

 ## 12. Restrictions/Limitations

-User can't configure MPLS EXP to TC map via CLI (only via reload command).
+User can't configure MPLS TC to TC map via CLI (only via reload command).

 ## 13. Testing Requirements/Design

 ### 13.1.
 Unit Test cases

-The QoS UTs present in sonic-swss will be extended to accommodate the new MPLS EXP to TC map.
+The QoS UTs present in sonic-swss will be extended to accommodate the new MPLS TC to TC map.
 These will largely follow the DSCP to TC map example but will add input validation checks as well.
 The new code will have full code coverage as far as the UT framework allows it.

 ### 13.2.
 System Test cases